 Beyond that, the nature of your business will determine which taxes apply to you as a sole proprietor.

 There is no sales or use tax in New Hampshire, although other industry-specific taxes (such as tobacco tax, electricity consumption tax, rail road tax, and communications services tax) may be applicable as well.
-To determine which taxes your sole proprietorship is required to pay, you’ll want to seek more information through the New Hampshire Department of Revenue’s e-Filing system here.
+To determine which taxes your sole proprietorship is required to pay, you’ll want to seek more information through the New Hampshire Department of Revenue’s e-Filing system.

 There isn’t a requirement in New Hampshire for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.

 Depending on what types of goods or services your sole proprietorship offers, you may need to obtain a specific operator’s permit and license.
 In some cases, professional and occupational licensing may also be necessary.
 For more information regarding state licensing requirements, it’s advised that you visit the Department of Revenue Administration’s website.
-For a comprehensive guide to occupations that require a license, certification or registration, New Hampshire has compiled this full guide.
+For a comprehensive guide to occupations that require a license, certification or registration, New Hampshire has compiled a full guide.

 In addition, you should check to see if your business needs any licenses or permits on the local level.